mahmoud-abo-al-ela/Task-management/README.md

 ## Notes on development

-This project was built with the help of AI tooling (Claude Code) for scaffolding, code review, and documentation.
-All architectural decisions, library choices and trade-offs were reviewed and made deliberately, and the reasoning behind each is documented.
+This project was built with the help of AI tooling (Claude Code), code review, and documentation.
+All decisions were reviewed by me.